Praying the Will of God

 Knowing how to pray in the will of God is a must for all Christians.
 Many of us spend a lot of time praying for things that may or may not be what He wants.
 What’s more amazing is how much time we pray for things that are in direct opposition to God’s will.
 Learning how to pray in God’s will results in a more powerful and effective prayer life.

 The Bible says, “This is the confidence that we have in Him, that if we ask anything according to His will, He hears us.
-And if we know that He hears us, whatever we ask, we know that we have the petitions that we have asked of Him” (1 John 5:14-15).
-Below are a few things we can have confidence in as we pray the way God wants us to.
+And if we know that He hears us, whatever we ask, we know that we have the petitions that we have desired of Him” (1 John 5:14-15).
+Below are a few things we can have confidence in as we pray God’s will.

 God Loves Us